 Fringe Benefits

-Fringe benefit expenses cannot 15% of the grant request

-cannot be applied to current employees, but only to special hires or durational employees hired specifically for the proposed project to enhance the competitiveness of specialty crops.
+Fringe benefit expenses cannot exceed 15% of the grant request.
+They cannot be applied to current employees, but only to special hires or durational employees hired specifically for the proposed project to enhance the competitiveness of specialty crops.

 Provide the fringe benefit rate for each of the project’s salaried employees described in the Personnel section that will be paid with SCBGP funds.